CVS says membership, payment collection hit by coronavirus

-(Reuters) - U.S. drugstore operator CVS Health Corp (CVS.N) said on Thursday its medical membership and payment collection have been hit due to the coronavirus pandemic, although it cannot reasonably estimate the impact on its businesses, cash flows or operating results.
+March 26 (Reuters) - U.S. drugstore operator CVS Health Corp said on Thursday its medical membership and payment collection have been hit due to the coronavirus pandemic, although it cannot reasonably estimate the impact on its businesses, cash flows or operating results.

 The company also said deterioration of U.S. and global economies has hurt its net investment income.